-Adulis Project Investigations, Excavations and Conservation at the site of Adulis
+Adulis Project Investigations, Excavations and Conservation of Adulis site (Eritrea)

 Project: Ce.R.D.O – Centro di Ricerca sul Deserto Orientale